kdats/dockerize_models_for_gpu/SESSION-REFERENCE-BOOKLET.md

           ▼
 [ Running Container Process (PyTorch / CUDA App) ]
 ```
+Technical documentation can definitely get bogged down in jargon!
+Here is a simple, straightforward breakdown of what the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.17.4/arch-overview.html) architecture is actually doing.

+### The Big Picture

+Normally, software "containers" (like Docker) are designed to be isolated little bubbles.
+They pack up an application so it can run anywhere, but because they are isolated, they don't naturally know how to talk to your computer's specialized hardware—specifically, your NVIDIA graphics card (GPU).

+The **NVIDIA Container Toolkit** is essentially an adapter.
+It bridges the gap so that the software inside your isolated container can access your powerful NVIDIA GPU to do heavy lifting (like AI processing or complex math).

+### The Analogy

+Imagine a software container is a **standard rental car**, and your GPU is a **supercharged engine**.

+* Normally, the rental agency just gives you a standard car, and you drive off.
+* But if your project requires that supercharged engine, the standard rental agency doesn't know how to install it.
+* The **NVIDIA Toolkit** acts as a specialized mechanic.
+Right before you drive the car off the lot, the mechanic steps in, wires up the supercharged engine to your rental car, and makes sure the car knows how to use it.

+### The Components, Simplified

+The page breaks down a few different pieces that make this happen.
+Here is what they actually do:

+* **The Runtime:** Think of this as the manager.
+When you ask your computer to start a container, this manager intercepts the request and says, *"Hold on, this application needs a GPU.
+I need to call our specialized mechanic before we let it start."*
+* **The Hook:** This is the mechanic.
+Right before the container actually boots up, this script jumps in to connect the specific GPU hardware to the container.
+* **The Library and CLI (Command Line Interface):** These are the physical tools, manuals, and wrenches the mechanic uses to actually make the connection work with your computer's operating system.

+### The Bottom Line for You
+All you have to do is install the main package (`nvidia-container-toolkit`) and tell your container program (like Docker) to use it.
+Once you do that, the toolkit handles all the complicated mechanics behind the scenes for you.

 ### 5.3 Installing the NVIDIA Toolkit (On Host System)
 Run these commands on any Ubuntu host equipped with NVIDIA hardware: